pallets/click/CONTRIBUTING.rst

 - For features: Consider whether your feature would be a better fit for an `external package <http://click.pocoo.org/contrib/>`_

+- For bugfixes: Submit against the latest maintenance branch instead of master!

 Running the testsuite
 ---------------------